ivpusic/arch-orchestrator/README.md

 ### Participants

-##### Route handler
+##### Handler
 - Function which knows which orchestrator method needs to call, in order to deliver requested resource.

 ##### Orchestrator
 - Object which know how to construct chain of tasks.
 This object should know about each task.
-In order to deliver chain (or direct results) to route handler, he needs to construct appropriate chain of tasks.
+In order to deliver chain to handler, he needs to construct appropriate chain of tasks.

 ##### Task
 - Function which knows how to finish some specific task.
 Tasks don't know anything about each other.